 Google Scholar is a popular search engine for finding scholarly literature, so adding your articles and publications to your Google Scholar profile can help drive the readership of your work.
 Be sure to make your profile ‘public’ when you create it.

-Hone your writing skills by distilling a paper or thought process into a brief, readable blog post (while at the same time driving the impact of your work).
+Work on your writing skills by refining a paper or thought process into a blog post, while at the same time driving the impact of your work.

-Read our how-to guide for writing an academic blog post, including how to structure it and examples.
+Read our guide for writing an academic blog post, including how to structure it and some examples.

 A video abstract lets you introduce readers to your article in your own words, telling others why they should read your research.

 These short videos (three minutes or less) are published alongside the text abstract on Taylor & Francis Online and are an increasingly popular way of getting others to engage with published research, increasing the visibility of your work.